 Where a person dies leaving a will but without having appointed an executor, or leaving a will and having appointed an executor who is not willing and competent to take probate or is resident out of Western Australia, the Court may appoint an administrator of the estate of the deceased, or of any part thereof, and such administration may be limited as the Court thinks fit.

-[Section 36 amended by No. 138 of 1976 s.
+[Section 36 amended: No. 138 of 1976 s.
 10.]

 37. Probate or administration if executor etc. absent or neglects to obtain probate etc.